Written by Alexa Derman

 Sound Design - Benjamin Finn

 Atlee Jensen (Windy) is currently a junior Contemporary Theatre major at the Boston Conservatory at Berklee.
-Originally from Minneapolis, Atlee's previous credits include Gay Hot American Summer (2018 Minnesota Fringe), Broad Sex in the Twin Cities (2017 Minnesota Fringe), and Speak I Will (Boston Center for the Arts), Good Kids (Boston Conservatory Zack Box), and The Bald Soprano (2019 Orlando Mini Fringe).
-Atlee is so excited to be working on her first Fresh Ink show!
+Originally from Minneapolis, Atlee's previous credits include Gay Hot American Summer (2018 Minnesota Fringe), Broad Sex in the Twin Cities (2017 Minnesota Fringe), And Speak I Will (Boston Center for the Arts), Good Kids (Boston Conservatory Zack Box), and The Bald Soprano (2019 Orlando Mini Fringe).
+Atlee is also on staff at Company One Theatre as their College Coordinator.
 She'd like to thank her friends, family, and everyone who supports her.

 Willa Eigo (Marti) grew up in Phoenix, AZ and earned her BFA in Acting from Boston University in May.
 Favorite roles include Kattrin in Mother Courage, Caroline in I And You, and Eurydice in Polaroid Stories.
 Willa is currently a member of New Rep’s 2018-2019 Classic Repertory Company.
 She plays Hermia/Snug/Moth in A Midsummer Night’s Dream and Mollie in Animal Farm.
 Follow her insta @willa.eigo or her website, willaeigo.com.